dagosi/social_login/README.md

      #match '/auth/:provider/callback' => 'authentications#create'

 This is just a comment.
 Keep in mind that the `AuthenticationsController` is just an example here.
+To make this works at this point, you have to create your "authentications" controller and uncomment this line.
+This is an example (remember to use the same attributes in your controller):

+    rails g rails g scaffold authentication user_id:integer provider:string uid:string

+After this, migrate your data base (`rake db:migrate`) and add the relationships to your user controller (if this is what you called your registration model) `has_many :authentications` and, in your "authentications" controller `belongs_to :user`

 This generator also add the default gem dependencies to your `Gemfile`, so then, you have to run your bundle command.